praveen-1101/To-Do-list/README.md

 To mark a task as completed, click the checkbox next to the task.
 To edit a task, click the Edit button next to the task.
 To delete a task, click the Delete button next to the task.
-To remove all completed tasks, click the Clear Completed button (optional).
+To remove all completed tasks, click the Clear Completed button (optional).<br><br>
+<h3>Contributing</h3>
+We welcome contributions!
+If you have suggestions or improvements, feel free to fork the repository and submit a pull request.
+Open issues for any bugs or feature requests.<br><br>